 There is only one welterweight fighter that Foss would not be willing to battle in his quest to reach the UFC, his Frontline MMA teammate Mohsen Bahari, the pair are very close friends and put that friendship ahead of MMA .
 And ideally he would rather avoid having to fight Thomas Robertsen, Jack Mason (BCMMA matchmaker) had offered him the opportunity to fight his countryman at a BCMMA card but felt that there were a number of welterweights available and turned down the fight, though he did admit that he would be open to it if Cage Warriors really wanted the pair to face off.

-Foss is again having to travel to compete in the cage, since MMA is outlawed in Norway, and Foss may be waiting a while to fight in front of his hometown fans, but he would rather focus on the positives of this.
+Foss is again having to travel to compete in the cage, since MMA is outlawed in Norway, and Foss may be waiting a while to fight in front of his hometown fans, but he would rather focus on the positives.

 “It is frustrating,” he said.
 “But I get to go out of my comfort zone, many fighters just fight in front of their own fans.
 I’m always the underdog, which is good for me, I like that feeling.”